Together TV: 2022

 In March 2022 the channel launched the second year of its Diverse Film Fund, following the launch of the fund in 2021, which supported five short documentaries under the "Black British and Breaking Boundaries" banner – of these "Our Land" won a BAFTA for Best Short Form Programme in May 2022.

 The channel's successful Sunflower Challenge behaviour change campaign returned for a second year, with over fifty thousand people and 100+ community groups receiving sunflower seed kits and support over a 12-week growing journey to improve mental health and community participation.
 Over 130,000 people and 500 community groups had taken part in similar Challenges since spring 2021.

 On 29 June 2022, the channel changed to being broadcast on Freeview as a HbbTV service as the multiplex it was on (COM7) was closed down.
-For viewers whose television sets support the technology, by having Freeview Play for example, it means they can watch the channel 24 hours a day.
-For viewers whose television sets do not support any HbbTV services, then the channel will continue to be broadcast for four hours on Freeview as a standard channel, between the hours of 3am and 7am.
+For viewers whose television sets supported the technology, by having Freeview Play for example, it means they could watch the channel 24 hours a day.
+For viewers whose television sets did not support any HbbTV services, the channel continued to be broadcast for four hours on Freeview as a standard channel, between the hours of 3am and 7am.

 On 26 October 2022, this 24 hour HbbTV channel became Together+1 on Freeview channel 92 (COM5) as The Community Channel society managed to get a COM4 slot for a temporary period for their Together TV service, starting 26 October 2022 on channel 83 and running from 5am to 3am each day.